gesistsa/tokenvars/README.md

 # Well, if you don't know how to do this, you probably shouldn't try this.
 ```

-## Proof of concept
+## A demo of using token-level metadata

-This is a basic example which shows you how to solve a common problem:

 ``` r
 library(quanteda)